-The cheapest of all the Four Seasons hotels in Hawaii is one of the newest of the five hotels, the Four Seasons Oahu at Ko Olina.
-Prices, however, do vary wildly, so it is worth choosing the time of year that you make your visit with precision to optimize your stay.
-It is only by combining the cheapest time of year with the cheapest of these Four Seasons hotels, and by booking special offers in advance, that you will secure the best deal.
+The cheapest of all the Four Seasons hotels in Hawaii is one of the newest five hotels, the Four Seasons Oahu at Ko Olina.
+However, prices vary wildly, so it is worth choosing the time of year that you make your visit with precision to optimize your stay.
+It is only by combining the cheapest time of year with the cheapest of these Four Seasons hotels and by booking special offers in advance, you will secure the best deal.

 We have already reviewed the cheapest Four Seasons in the world overall, but in this review, we concentrate on only the Hawaiian Four Seasons properties.
 These hotels tend to be at the most expensive end of the Four Seasons hotel portfolio rather than at the cheaper end, but they are worth the higher price.
 They are magnificent!
 For the sake of this article, we have priced up two 3-night stays at each property on two sets of dates to make our comparison.